apnadkarni/tcl-cffi/examples/libgit2/README.md

 accordingly so does the `lg2` wrapper.
 Be warned that using the package requires understanding the `libgit2` API which in turn requires understanding git and its internal structures.
-The `porcelain` directory contains implementations of simpler versions of the high level `git` commands illustrate the use of the plumbing command and which can be used as a starting point for more complete implemetations.
+The `porcelain` directory contains implementations of simpler versions of the high level `git` commands that illustrate the use of the plumbing command and which can be used as a starting point for more complete implementations.

 ## Prerequisites

 The `lg2` package has two prerequisites.

-* The Tcl [`cffi`](https://cffi.magicsplat.com) extension must be present somewhere in the Tcl package search path.
+* The Tcl [`cffi`](https://cffi.magicsplat.com) extension, version 1.0b5 or
+later, must be present somewhere in the Tcl package search path.

 * The [`libgit2`](https://libgit2.org] shared library must be loadable.
 On most Unix/Linux systems `libgit2` can be installed using the system's package manager.
+Currently the `lg2` package supports `libgit2` versions 1.3 and 1.4.

 **Important:** Only use supported **release* versions of `libgit2` as it does not guarantee ABI compatibility even between minor releases.
 Moreover, binaries built from repository sources may not work even if version numbers are the same since structures may change between releases.

 ## Usage